jackshiels/bananai/README.md

 However, these categories were eventually condensed into ripe and overripe for reasons described below.

 Photos of bananas were captured on an iPhone 13 Pro in various positions, bunches of bananas, lighting circumstances, and with varying backgrounds.
-The data set can be obtained [here](https://www.kaggle.com/datasets/jackshiels1/bananai).
+The three category data set can be obtained [here](https://www.kaggle.com/datasets/jackshiels1/bananai).
 A selection of images is displayed below to illustrate the data set's diversity.

 ![banana images sample](https://github.com/jackshiels/bananai/blob/main/GitImages/banana_images_sample.jpg?raw=true)
 Figure 2: banana images sample.